 - Enquiry/ referral.
 We consider the background to the conflict, its suitability for mediation, and the practicalities.
 If the enquirer/ referrer is a potential participant in mediation, we handle this stage with care to ensure we remain impartial.

 - We contact each potential participant to see if they wish to get involved.

 - Arrangements are made – date, time and venue.

 - Introductory meetings.
 In a private meeting with each person, we hear about the situation as they see it and what they want to achieve.
 We will not repeat anything we are told in these meetings to anyone else.

 - Joint meeting.
 Then, if everyone agrees, participants come together in a structured meeting to discuss the issues and potential solutions.
 We keep things constructive and record any points of agreement, including future actions.

 - Post-mediation.
 After the meeting, we send the agreement to participants.
 This is not a legal document but because everyone has helped to create it they tend to stick to it.
 (They can go on to make the agreement legally binding if everyone agrees.)
 Finally, we follow-up with the participants at agreed intervals to see how things are going.

 The introductory meetings can take place either at your home or a venue close by.
-The joint mediation meeting always takes place in a neutral venue.
-We can help with finding suitable venues.
+We hold the joint mediation meeting in a neutral venue.
+We can help with finding suitable affordable venues.

-Costs vary depending on the circumstances and practicalities of the case.
+Costs vary depending on the circumstances of the case.
 We will agree a fixed fee with you at the outset.
-Our fees for a two-client case progressing to a joint mediation start at £530 (£265/client).
-That covers set-up, 4 hours mediating time, and follow-up.
-We don’t charge VAT.
+Our fees for a two-client case progressing to a joint mediation start at £530 (£265/client); we don’t charge VAT.
 Where needed, we will agree any venue costs with you as well as longer-distance travel.
 We request payment in advance but in stages so that you only pay for what you receive.